Dunedin UNESCO City of Literature Robert Burns Poetry Competition 2021

 The prizes include:

-1st Prize: William Brown and Charles Turner Medal presented by the Dunedin Burns Club; $1000 generously sponsored by Lee and Royden Somerville and the Otago Scottish Heritage Council; publication of the winning poem in the Otago Daily Times; invitation to the Dunedin annual Burns Supper celebration.
+1st Prize: William Brown and Charles Turner Medal presented by the Dunedin Burns Club; $1000 generously sponsored by Lee and Royden Somerville and the Otago Scottish Heritage Council; publication of the winning poem in the Otago Daily Times; invitation and ticket to the Dunedin annual Burns Supper celebration (sponsored by the Centre for Irish and Scottish Studies).

 2nd Prize: Certificate